sjung-stat/Customer-Support-Chat-Intent-Classification/README.md

 ## Methodology
 A detailed explanation of the machine learning approach taken in the project, including the algorithms used, feature selection techniques, and evaluation metrics.

+For an intent classification task in a machine learning project, a Transformer-based model would be a good choice.
+Here are some popular Transformer models that have been used successfully for intent classification:

+- __BERT (Bidirectional Encoder Representations from Transformers)__:
+    - BERT is a pre-trained Transformer model that has been fine-tuned on a large corpus of text.
+BERT can be fine-tuned on a small amount of intent classification data to achieve state-of-the-art results.
+- __RoBERTa (Robustly Optimized BERT Pretraining Approach)__:
+    - RoBERTa is a variant of BERT that has been pre-trained on a larger corpus of text and fine-tuned for longer.
+RoBERTa can achieve even better results than BERT for intent classification tasks.
+- __ALBERT (A Lite BERT)__:
+    - ALBERT is a lighter version of BERT that uses fewer parameters and is faster to train.
+ALBERT can be fine-tuned for intent classification tasks and has been shown to perform well compared to BERT and RoBERTa.
+- __DistilBERT__:
+    - DistilBERT is a smaller and faster version of BERT that has been distilled from a full-sized BERT model.
+DistilBERT can be fine-tuned for intent classification tasks and has been shown to achieve good results with less computational resources.

+We will experiment with some of the models above and fine-tuning techniques to find the best solution for this project.